 Companies have seen a drastic shift in how they work over the past few months.
 Many are closing their offices through 2020.
 Others are saying employees can work from home for the next year.
+Others are focusing on learning how to hire with Google for Jobs to maintain a remote workforce.
 Some have even shuttered their brick-and-mortar for good, opting for an all-remote workforce.

 This begs the question that any many job seekers must be curious about when they’re looking for a new job: what about the company culture?
 What happens when employees go from working within the same four walls to working from anywhere with an Internet connection?

 With remote workforces becoming larger and more common with each passing day, companies have to work in different ways than they had in the past to retain a positive work culture.

 This article will provide some tips and strategies for maintaining work culture in a work-from everywhere world.
 Just because remote employees are physically apart, it doesn’t mean they cannot have a shared set of values with each other.

 What Is Company Culture?